pastrybot/learningmongodb/README.md

 #### JSON
 key values
   keys must be strings
-  seperated with colons
+  separated with colons
-  fields seperated with comma
+  fields separated with comma
-  start and close json with curly braces
+  start and close separated with curly braces

-value types available
+__value types available__
-String,
+ * String
-Number,
+ * Number,
-Boolean,
+ * Boolean,
-Array
+ * Array
-Object
+ * Object

-In this object we have serveral types of nesting to consider.
+In this object we have several types of nesting to consider.

 ```json
 {